wbolster/sanest/README.rst

   * construct-only
   * sanest.dict.readonly()
   * what about mixing?

-* identity checks fail when repeatedly getting the same container because of the wrapping. keep cached WeakValuesDict for any wrapped structures handed out?

-* have a ``check=False`` everywhere values can be set, not just in ``.wrap()``

 * maybe list.contains() with type= arg that checks provided value while also checking containment